gbv/cocoda-workshop/ubuntu-setup.md

 ### Perl and skos2jskos

-*only required for selected parts of coli-conc software*
+> only needed for selected parts of coli-conc software

 ~~~bash
 sudo apt-get install -y cpanminus librdf-query-perl librdf-query-client-perl